-As noted at the top of our list, SaaS training best practices must incorporate hands-on training.
-While your audience might have seen how you do it, their trust and confidence in both your product and their ability to use it will only grow when they have demonstrated their own mastery.
+SaaS training best practices must incorporate hands-on training.
+While your audience might have seen how you do it, their trust and confidence in your product and their ability to use it will only grow when they demonstrate their own mastery.

-So how do you maximize the benefits of hands-on training approach in your SaaS training?
+So how do you maximize the benefits of a hands-on training approach in your SaaS training?

-- Leave them with the environment.
-While the methods just mentioned are valuable while the training session is going on, there is always tremendous value in letting the trainees spend time on their own, at their own pace and schedule, to work their way through the software without time pressure.
+- Leave them with the environment: While the methods just mentioned are valuable while the training session is going on, there is always tremendous value in letting the trainees spend time on their own, at their own pace and schedule, to work their way through the software without time pressure.
 And since the top customer training platforms will let you spin up a clean, stand-alone, “bullet-proof” version of your software, you can be confident that users won’t break or disrupt any other users or change data.
-In the top customer training platforms, once this self-paced training is complete, the environment vanishes.
+In the top customer training platforms, the environment vanishes once this self-paced training is complete.